If you are ever in an accident or require surgery – the hospital you choose matters more than most realize.

-When asked to explain such a wide disparity of results, one of the study’s authors, Dr. Barry Rosenberg said that much of the difference in outcomes can be explained by the skill of the medical staffs and the culture of each hospital.
+When asked to explain such a wide disparity of results, one of the study’s authors, Dr. Barry Rosenberg said that much of the difference in outcomes can be explained by the skill of the medical staff and the culture of each hospital.

 Can patients determine in advance which hospitals to entrust their care?

 And the authors stress information like that should be made available – but is actually increasingly difficult to obtain.